BBOXX/slate/source/includes/_auth_login.md

         }
     }
 ```
 This is the endpoint used to generate a token.
-For a full explanation see <a href=/#authentication-and-permissions>Authentication and Permissions.</a>
+For a full explanation see <a href=/#authentication-and-permissions>Authentication and Permissions.</a> Username is the full email address.

   | value
 --:|:------